Last updated May 2022

 - To avoid duplicating services already offered for free or almost free by local governments, talk to local councils or agencies on aging (see the list below).
 Also find out if your local aging agencies have policies or programs to encourage village-forming.

 - Evaluate whether you’d like to operate the village as a primarily volunteer operation (lower operating costs and membership fees) or a staffed organization.
 Volunteer villages often grow into staffed villages as membership increases.

 - Can you establish a brick-and-mortar headquarters, or do you want to run the village remotely?
 Both have advantages and disadvantages.
 Having a physical location often benefits members, but it can be expensive.

 Listed below are active villages we could find operating in the Chicago area.
 Did we miss any?
 Have an update to the info we collected?
 Email us at edit[email protected].
 We’ll try to keep this list up to date.

 Arbor West Neighbors

-- Serves residents of Austin, Forest Park, Oak Park, and River Forest
+- Focuses on neighborhoods of Austin, Forest Park, Oak Park, and River Forest; accepts members living anywhere

 Chicago Hyde Park Village